3 Causal Inference: A Practical Approach

 Uplift modeling aims to identify the effect of an intervention on a particular individual rather than a population, especially in the case of heterogeneity (Gutierrez and Gérardy 2017).
 Thus, uplift modeling attempts to estimate the ITE (or CATE), i.e., the treatment outcome of a given individual and how it would differ in the absence.

 The methodology to generate the uplift curve has parallels to ROC curves in standard machine learning, and the steps are: 1.
-Use the machine learning method as discussed for estimation and generate CATE for each individual (\(\hat{\mu}^1_i - \hat{\mu}^0_i\)) 2.
-Sort the uplift scores by decreasing order and compute percentiles in a range (\((0,10)(10,20)\cdots(90,100)\)) 3.
-For each bucket in the percentiles, one can estimate the difference in prediction for the treatment and the control group predictions on responses.
-The difference in average is taken for each decile.
+Use the machine learning method as discussed for estimation and generate CATE for each individual (

 - The uplift curve is then plotted with the x-axis representing the percentiles of the population and the y-axis representing the uplift gain from the above corresponding to each group.